 Owners rely on bookkeeping for decisions every single day.
 Major operational or financial decisions are often done based on the business’s books and if the numbers are off, this could lead to poor decisions and huge losses.
 A wrong assumption based on erroneous books can turn a great strategic decision into a massive failure.
-So, high quality bookkeeping is critically important for high quality decisions.
+So, never take the importance of bookkeeping for granted if you want to make high quality decisions.

 Likewise, good bookkeeping involves accurate classification of your business’s expenses into a sufficient number of useful categories.
 This provides invaluable information that managers can leverage to see how to improve your business’s profitability and margins.

 But solid bookkeeping is just as important for daily business operations.
 Your business doesn’t function inside a vacuum.
 It is interconnected with a web of suppliers, employees, or distributors.
 Good bookkeeping allows a business owner to easily keep track of all these financial relationships, ensuring there are no shocks to your cash flow and most importantly, that your own employees are paid on time.

 Managing your business’ bookkeeping isn’t a choice.
 While you can pick how you want to do your books (outsourcing, software, etc.), your shop must have a bookkeeping system set up.